-Eller Home

-D2L

-UAccess

-The University of Arizona Graduate College

-General Catalog

-Eller Faculty Directory

-Dean of Students

-Student Health

-Bursars Office

-Office of Financial Aid and Scholarships
+Eller Home Brightspace UAccess The University of Arizona Graduate College General Catalog Eller Faculty Directory Dean of Students Student Health Bursars Office Office of Financial Aid and Scholarships

-CATMAIL QUESTIONS IT SUPPORT D2L UACCESS Any question, just ask - via chat, text, Sign in to the Sign in to your Register for Call or chat 24/7 student portal. student email. classes, finalize with the IT support your schedule, and or email. center. more.
+D2L CATMAIL UACCESS CATCLOUD QUESTIONS Sign in to the student portal.
+Sign in to your student email.
+Register for classes, finalize your schedule, and more.
+One interface for all your needs as a student.
+Any question, just ask - via chat, text, or email.

+Revised: 6/23/2025